Trump Administration Invokes Executive Privilege Over Mueller Report

 It's not clear how the Trump administration can argue that the contents of the Mueller report can be subject to executive privilege as the vast majority of it has already been made public and a published version is in fact a best-seller.

+Administration officials connected with the Russia story also have spoken to Congress in open hearings, including then-Attorney General Jeff Sessions, intelligence community leaders and others.

-The assertion came a day after the administration threatened to invoke executive privilege to block former White House counsel Don McGahn from turning over to the judiciary committee documents including his note,s which deal with the issue of whether Trump ordered McGahn attempted to fire Mueller.
+Nonetheless, Barr and the Justice Department now say that the privilege shields the material that Nadler wants, one day after the White House threatened to invoke it to block former White House counsel Don McGahn from turning over documents in answer to a committee subpoena.

+McGahn's attorney said on Tuesday that he would stand fast and do nothing — comply with neither the White House instructions nor the committee subpoena — until the legal questions surrounding the dispute have been resolved.